Will Summer Sessions courses be delivered face-to-face or via remote instruction?

 Online courses have been specifically vetted, approved, and optimized for online learning.
 Courses being delivered remotely were designed for in-person instruction, but were adapted due to emergency circumstances surrounding the COVID-19 crisis.
-At this time, UC Santa Barbara has returned to in-person instruction and courses are no longer being adapted for remote delivery.
+At this time, UC Santa Barbara has returned to in-person instruction and only a very small number of courses are being adapted for remote delivery in Summer 2022.

 Are there online courses available?

 Yes, we will continue to offer a number of fully online courses during Summer 2022.
 These courses have been specifically designed for online delivery in cooperation with campus pedagogical experts, and are vetted by test students before being offered, in order to provide the best possible online learning experience.
 Fully online courses scheduled to be offered this year will be posted on the Summer Sessions website leading up to summer registration in April.
 These courses are also recognizable in GOLD and other systems, because they have a “W” between the subject and number (e.g. PSTAT W 120A instead of PSTAT 120A).

 Will I be required to be vaccinated for COVID-19?